Insights

 Health apps that own their native layer do not just collect data.
 They build trust and loyalty.
 They become daily companions, not occasional tools.

-So if you are designing a health product, whether it is for fitness, longevity, or recovery, start where the data starts: on the phone.
+If you are designing a health product, whether for fitness, longevity, or recovery, start where the data starts: on the phone.
+Because in the next era of healthtech, it is simple: go mobile-first, or get left behind.

 Frequently Asked Questions